 - Requires proper handling and disposal of chemicals.

-Watch this demo video to understand the steps involved for doing Dye penetrant test.
+Watch this demo video to understand the steps involved in doing the Dye penetrant test.